makerdao/community/governance/polls/Resilience Research Project Application - Legal Opinion on MiCA Compliance for CEX Listings of USDS and DAI - December 30, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to funding this Resilience Research Project Application which seeks to fund a legal opinion on MiCA compliance for CEX listings of USDS and Dai.
+The community can vote in this poll to express support or opposition to funding a Resilience Research Project proposal which seeks to produce a legal opinion on MiCA compliance for CEX listings of USDS and Dai.
 The project abstract is as follows:

 *As MiCA (Markets in Crypto-Assets) regulation is being implemented across the EU, it is important for the Sky community to clarify the regulatory status of **USDS and DAI** and determine how it can be compliantly listed and offered by centralized exchanges (CEXs) and Crypto Asset Service Providers (CASPs).
 The project aims to obtain a legal opinion regarding the classification of USDS under MiCA and to outline the regulatory requirements for its compliant listing by CEXs.*